kaiknpena/kaiknpena/README.md

 #### I am kaiknpena and am studying Systems Analysis and Development at UNA.
-I am currently being introduced to the Oracle, Java and C# language.
+I am currently being introduced to the programming languages Oracle, Java and C#.
 #
 #### I will upload my projects soon...
 #